heddasu/MOL3022/README.md

 # MOL3022
 In the command lines provided below, the `$` sign is included to show that these are command lines.
 Do not include the `$` sign when writing the lines in terminal.

+### Prerequisites
+To run the project Git, Python 3, pip and npm need to be installed.

 ## Clone project
+Given that you already have  ```Git``` installed, you can follow this guide.

 In terminal, navigate into the folder your prefer to have this project.
 Then run the command:

 ```$ git clone https://github.com/heddasu/MOL3022.git```